transloadit/uppy/website/src/docs/dropbox.md

 This value can be a `String`, a `Regex` pattern, or an `Array` of both.

-This is useful when you have your [Uppy Companion](/docs/companion) running on multiple hosts.
+This is useful when you have your [Companion](/docs/companion) running on multiple hosts.
 Otherwise, the default value should do just fine.

 ### `locale: {}`